Leadership in Advocacy Award

-Nominations for the 2024 Leadership in Advocacy Award are now closed.
+Nominations for the 2025 Leadership in Advocacy Award are now open.

 The purpose of the ACAP Leadership in Advocacy Award is to enable our plans to show appreciation for their local safety net health care advocates.
 The Leadership in Advocacy Award will be given to an individual who has partnered or collaborated with an ACAP plan and whose efforts on behalf of enrollees in Medicaid, Medicare Duals programs, CHIP, Marketplaces, and other safety net programs clearly exceed the norm.
 Nominees can include, but are not limited to individuals (e.g., leader of a community coalition) who have clearly benefited the safety net by engaging in advocacy, leaders in local health departments, or clinicians who advocate for individual patients, or advocate for the programs as a whole.
 There is no specific requirement that the advocacy relate to managed care.
 Previous nominees may be re-nominated, provided they have not won the award in a prior year.
 More information here.

-For more information about the award, please contact Madalyn News.
+For more information about the award, please contact Peter Olsen-Phillips.

 2024 Honoree: Dr. Judy Mohr Peterson, of Hawaiʻi Medicaid (Med-QUEST)